TradeTrust/documentation/docs/appendix/document-creator.md

 ## Generic Template (Cover Letter)

-We have designed and created a simple generic template (Cover Letter) config file for you to use.
+We have designed and created a simple generic template (cover letter) config file for you to use.

 Click <a href="/docs/appendix/document-creator/cover-letter/cover-letter-generic-template-config-file.json" target="_blank" rel="noopener noreferrer" download="cover-letter-generic-template-config-file.json">here</a> to download a config file.

 ![Generic Template - Cover Letter](/docs/appendix/document-creator/cover-letter/cover-letter-generic-template.png)

-Above is an example of how the cover letter will look like.
+Above is an example of how the generic cover letter will look like.

 To make full use of this generic template (cover letter), please update the config file as following.